 Although you can always understand the question (interrogative sentence) when speaking, adding an interrogative intonation and a question mark at the end are not enough to form a proper question in the English language.
 When constructing questions, you need to use the indirect word order, meaning that subject and predicate are reversed.

 However, only a part of the predicate stands at the beginning of a sentence - the auxiliary verb.
 The main verb still stands after the subject.
-For example:
+Here are some example sentences:

 - Do you have classes tomorrow?